 Owners of land can be liable for environmental damage on that land or arising from it, even if they did not cause such damage.
 A mortgagee should not go into possession of land without careful consideration of the implications of potential environmental liability.

-A lender can only be liable under environmental laws if it exercises step-in rights.
-For example, if a lender enforced its security over the land and became a legal owner of the land.
+In principle, a lender can only be liable under environmental laws if it exercises step-in rights.

 A holder of security over land is not liable for environmental damage unless it owns, manages or takes possession of the land.